mhuzaifadev/deep-learning-masterclass/README.md

   ```
 In that way, jupyter notebook will initiate its kernal and live on the local host.

 The other possible and easiest solution is to sign into your Google Account and hit https://colab.research.google.com .
 This will open Colab, an online Jupyter Notebook workspace by Google.
-All environments are already built in, you can directly start working on Colab.
+All environments are already built-in, you can directly start working on Colab.

 ### Prerequisites

 <p align="justify">
-Your system must meet the requirement of Windows 7 or equivalent with minimum of 3 to 4GB of memory available.
+Your system must meet the requirement of Windows 7 or equivalent with a minimum of 3 to 4GB of memory available.

-Another important prerequisite is to learn Machine Learning.
-If your not currently good at it or doesn't even know a bit about it.
+Another essential prerequisite is to learn Machine Learning.
+If you're not currently good at it or don't know much about it.
 So there's absolutely no need to be worrying about it.
-Head over to [Machine Learning Zero to Hero](https://www.github.com/mhuzaifadev/mlzero_to_hero)  Course, it will take you just 30 days to get best in Machine Learning.
-But believe me without it, learning Deep Learning is simply like learning how to fly a jet plane without learning to fly general plane.
+Head over to [Machine Learning Zero to Hero](https://www.github.com/mhuzaifadev/mlzero_to_hero)  Course, it will take 30 days to get the best in Machine Learning.
+But believe me, without it, learning Deep Learning is simply like learning how to fly a jet plane without learning to fly a general plane.
 </p>

 <!-- ROADMAP -->